BND Hamburger Icon

 Open row

-Session initiation protocol (SIP) trunking is an increasingly popular way for businesses to minimize their phone costs and improve their telecommunication bandwidth, but it can be a difficult service to understand.
-We broke down what SIP trunking is and how to know if it’s right for your business.
+Session initiation protocol (SIP) trunking is an increasingly popular way for small businesses to minimize their phone costs and improve their telecommunication bandwidth, but it can be a difficult service to understand.
+It may also be less small business-friendly than other business phone systems, but that’s not always the case.
+We broke down what SIP trunking is and how to know if it’s right for your small business.

 Editor’s note: Looking for the right business phone system for your company?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.